ellemrsgn27/BadmintonTournamentSystem/README.md

 ## 📝 Overview
 <p align="justify">
-The <i>Badminton Tournament System</i> is a Java console-based application designed to efficiently organize and manage badminton competitions.
+The <i><strong>Badminton Tournament System</strong></i> is a Java console-based application designed to efficiently organize and manage badminton competitions.
 Users can choose the tournament type between Single Elimination or Double Elimination and navigate a clear, interactive menu that offers the following options:
 </p>

 - 📝 Register Players